Skip to eligibility check

 Care Navigation

 Not a call center.
-A dedicated care navigator, trained in dementia care, who builds your plan, coordinates the doctors, and picks up when you call.
+A dedicated dementia care navigator, one person who knows the family, who builds the care plan, coordinates the doctors, and picks up when the family calls.

 Someone to call at 3 a.m.

 Sundowning.
 A fall.
 A question that can't wait until morning.
-A member of your care team is reachable any hour, any day — so you're never alone in the moment.
+Once a family is enrolled, a member of the care team is reachable any hour, any day — by phone.

 The respite benefit

-Covered by Medicare under the GUIDE Model.
-Arranged by your care navigator.
-Used for the kind of break your family actually needs.
+Available through the CMS GUIDE (Guiding an Improved Dementia Experience) Model for eligible families.
+Arranged by the care navigator.
+Used for the kind of break a family actually needs.

 • An aide for an afternoon